 Of course, EQing doesn’t mute the sound altogether, just certain frequencies of that sound.
 By shifting phases, however, the sound can become “smeared” due to a slight delay of frequency ranges.
 Additionally, overall gain, or level, often fluctuates with regular EQ due to this phase shifting.

 Linear phase EQ, on the other hand, does not involve phase-shifting like regular EQ.
 The sine wave mentioned earlier is never moved left or right.
 Instead, it stays in place while digital technology handles the EQing.
 In the simplest terms, this means there is far less smearing when using linear phase EQ.

 Why is linear phase EQ great for mastering?

 Linear phase EQ can be difficult to grasp at a deep level.
 At the very least, however, it’s good to know that it’s available to use as a mastering tool.
-Keep in mind that linear phase EQ plugins often carry with them a good amount of latency.
+There are many Linear Phase EQ plugins for Windows and Mac, but keep in mind that most often carry with them a good amount of latency.
 This is yet another reason to use it when mastering, not when mixing.

 Ethan Keeley is a musician, voiceover talent, and writer from Rochester, New York.
 When he's not on tour with his band Unwill he's working on new songs and stories.